cnbbooks/lfe-manual/src/part1/intro/hw/repl.md

 # From the REPL

-As previously demonstrated, it is possible to start up the LFE read-eval-print-loop (REPL) using `rebar3`:
+As previously demonstrated, it is possible to start up the LFE 'read-eval-print loop' (REPL) using `rebar3`:

 ```shell
 $ rebar3 lfe repl